zephyrproject-rtos/zephyr/doc/introduction/index.rst

    * Both Provisioning bearers supported (PB-ADV & PB-GATT)
    * Highly configurable, fitting in devices with at least 16k RAM

-**Native Linux, macOS, and Windows Development**
-   A command-line CMake build environment runs on popular developer OS systems.
-A native POSIX port, lets you build and run Zephyr as a native application on Linux and other OSes, aiding development and testing.

 **Virtual File System Interface with LittleFS and FATFS Support** LittleFS and FATFS Support,
    FCB (Flash Circular Buffer) for memory constrained applications, and